adap/flower/baselines/fedstar/README.md

 ## Setting up GPU Memory

-**Note:** The experiment is designed to run on both GPU and CPU, but runs better ona system with GPU (specially when using the SpeechCommands dataset).
+**Note:** The experiment is designed to run on both GPU and CPU, but runs better on a system with GPU (specially when using the SpeechCommands dataset).
 If you wish to use GPU, make sure you have installed the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 This baseline has been tested with CUDA 12.3.
 By default, it will run only on the CPU.
 Please update the value of the list `gpu_total_mem` with the corresponding memory for each GPU in your machine that you want to expose to the experiment.
 The variable is in the `distribute_gpus` function inside the `clients.py`.
 Reference is shown below.

 ```python
 # For Eg:- We have a system with two GPUs with 8GB and 4GB VRAM.